tomtominator/Toms-Lathe-and-Saw/latest.md

 <img src="Furniture/CheeseBoardHandle.JPG" height="800" width="600">

+Wood is noticebly different looking when facing from different directions in the same light.
+Likely because padauk wood is known for numerous pores.
 Loop in the handle made for hanging up when not in use by a leather cord or rope.
 Handle shape meant to cradle a right handed person.

 ### Construction